rapha18th/fruit-classifier/README.md

 Output:
 [![results-38-0.png](https://i.postimg.cc/pd9TxQHZ/results-38-0.png)](https://postimg.cc/Ty6GJDhL)

+Good guess.
 Let us do the reverse where we see the image first before we predict:
 ```
 img = Image.open(test[1000]).to_thumb(224)
 img